Home » Travel Types » Budget Travel » Exploring Matthias Church in Budapest Hungary

 Location and Getting There

-Matthias Church is located in the Buda Castle District, a UNESCO World Heritage Site.
-The easiest way to reach it is by public transportation, including buses and the funicular from the base of Castle Hill.
-For those who enjoy walking, the climb up the hill offers stunning views of Budapest along the way.
+The Matthias Church building stands in the Buda Castle District which has earned UNESCO World Heritage Site status.
+People can find the easiest route to Matthias Church by using public transportation buses and the funicular which operates from the base of Castle Hill.
+Visitors who prefer walking to the church can enjoy scenic views of Budapest throughout their ascent up the hill.

 Ticket Prices and Opening Hours